JaysHomeLab/JaysHomeLab/README.md

 ## Currently learning
 <div>
-- A+ .
-I have the knowledge but haven't tested
-- Network+ .
-I have the knowledge but haven't tested
--
+- AWS Cloud practitioner .
+I will be testing in 2025

+- AWS Certified SysOps Administrator .
+I will be testing in 2025

+- AWS Certified Solutions Architect - Associate .
+I will be testing in 2025

+- AWS Certified Solutions Architect - Professional .
+I will be testing in 2025

 </div>